eclipse-sdv-blueprints/fleet-management/components/fms-consumer/README.md

 SPDX-License-Identifier: Apache-2.0
 -->
-The FMS Consumer receives vehicle data either via Hono's north bound Kafka based Telemetry API or Zenoh router and writes it to the Influx DB.
+The FMS Consumer receives vehicle data either via Hono's north bound Kafka based Telemetry API or Zenoh and writes it to the Influx DB.

 # Building